asbru-cm/asbru-cm/doc/Manual/Preferences/TermLookAndFeel.md

     There are too many things in an environment to list, but this are some of them:

     + screen resolution (the higher the resolution, more pixels to repaint)
-    + desktop environment performance : gnome-shell, gnome-clasic, cinnamon, xfce, etc.
+    + desktop environment performance : gnome-shell, gnome-classic, cinnamon, xfce, etc.
     + Additional visual effects used in Ásbrú: show tooltips.
     + Number of CPUs, amount of ram, graphics card, etc.